MAPCATcom/mapcat-docs/doc-source-md/services/invgeocode.md

 ```

 ## Parameters
 * `lat` and `lng` parameters are mandatory.
-They represent the latitude and longitude of the geo-coordinate of the inverse geocode request.
+They represent the latitude and longitude of the geo-coordinate of the reverse geocoding request.
-* `lang`: this optional string parameter is the two-letter ISO 639-1 code of the language we want to retrieve the inverse geocode results in.
+* `lang`: this optional string parameter is the two-letter ISO 639-1 code of the language we want to retrieve the reverse geocoding results in.
 Examples:
     - _"en"_: English
     - _"de"_: German
     - _"zh"_: Chinese

      When not present, the values would be returned in the default language of the found map elements.
 * `osmidx`: this parameter is also optional.
-It is used for making an inverse geocode request with the OSM identifier of a specific POI (point-of-interest).
-If the inverse geocode engine finds the specified object close to the given _lat_ and _lng_ geo-location, it returns extra data about that specific POI in the _poiattr_ field of the result (see response description below).
+It is used for making an reverse geocoding request with the OSM identifier of a specific POI (point-of-interest).
+If the reverse geocoding engine finds the specified object close to the given _lat_ and _lng_ geo-location, it returns extra data about that specific POI in the _poiattr_ field of the result (see response description below).
 This parameter is useful when there are a lot of POIs close to each other and you would like to select one to get detailed information about.

 ## Response
 The response is a json object.
 It contains `meta` and `result` fields.
 The _meta_ field has `version`, `status_code` and `message` values.
-Field _version_ represents the version of the Inverse Geocode API engine, the _status\_code_ is equal to the http status code of the response, and the _message_ string field contains a detailed error message if any.
+Field _version_ represents the version of the Reverse Geocoding API engine, the _status\_code_ is equal to the http status code of the response, and the _message_ string field contains a detailed error message if any.

-When there was no error during the inverse geocode request, field _result_ is specified.
+When there was no error during the reverse geocoding request, field _result_ is specified.
 It is an object having the following fields:
 * `address` is an object.
 It contains the full address at the result as a formed text field, as well as the address parts of the found address in a categorized way (e.g.: country, state, city, district...).
 For a full list of address parts, look up our [swagger documentation](../swagger/#/Search_APIs/get_location_invgeocode).
-* `poi` in case there is a POI close to the geo-location of the inverse geocode, then the name, OSM id (_osmidx_) and geolocation (_pos_) of the POI are given in this field.
+* `poi` in case there is a POI close to the geo-location of the reverse geocoding, then the name, OSM id (_osmidx_) and geolocation (_pos_) of the POI are given in this field.
 * `pois`: this field is an array, holding information about the POIs nearby in the same way as the _poi_ field does.
-POIs closer to the inverse geocode point comes earlier in the list.
+POIs closer to the reverse geocoding point comes earlier in the list.
-* `shapes` is an array containing the names of the shapes at the inverse geocode location.
+* `shapes` is an array containing the names of the shapes at the reverse geocode location.
 It can contain the name of parks, woods, lakes, etc.
 * The `poiattr` parameter is only present, if the _osmidx_ query parameter was supplied (see above).
 This field contains every attribute available (from OSM) of the specified POI.
 These are:
     - _"name"_: the name of the POI
     - _"stname"_: the name of the street the POI belongs to